pjde/ultibo-i2cdetect/README.md

 # ultibo-i2cdetect
-an implementation of i2cdetect for ultibo
+An implementation of i2cdetect for ultibo

+Totally plagiarised from Gavin's (gavinmc42) work, here is my simplified version of i2cdetect.